An Expat’s Guide To Costa Rica Healthcare

 The medication here though is the generic brand.
 It keeps costs down.
 So, if you need a name brand medication you may have to buy it out of pocket, but there’s no guarantee that you will find it.
 Before moving here come to visit and ask if your medications are available.
 You may have to go by the chemical name of the medication as not all names are the same.

 The Hurthle cells were not cancerous but were on their way to becoming cancerous.
 If I would have waited to have this done it would have been a different story.
-But thanks to my wonderful doctors I have within the Costa Rica healthcare system, I am here to tell you this story.
-Pura Vida!
+But thanks to the wonderful doctors I have within the Costa Rica healthcare system, I am here to tell you this story.

 Cheri Ballard comes from Cincinnati, Ohio.
 She now lives in the remote Costa Rican countryside, around the area of Puerto Viejo de Saripiqui.
 She writes about her rural life on her Facebook page, Costa Rica Country Living.